 Online applications for next year's fellowship will be due March 15, 2020, and should include a one-page pitch with a clearly defined story idea, not just a subject.
 The pitch should reflect some preliminary research, providing a clear sense of place, characters, narrative and reporting strategy.
 The application also requires a CV, two letters of recommendation and published clips.

-Those interested in applying will need to be available for a workshop June 10-14 at UC Berkeley with the 2019 cohort of fellows.
+Those interested in applying will need to be available for a workshop in June 2020 at UC Berkeley with the 2020 cohort of fellows.
 Travel, lodging and meals for the meeting will be covered by the fellowship.
 During the first session, fellows will refine their story pitches with the help of the editors, and develop a reporting and publishing or broadcast strategy.

 Reporting and writing will then take place from June-November.
-Fellows will meet for a second workshop November 18-22, during which time completed stories will be workshopped and edited; the editors will also assist fellows in placing their stories for publication or broadcast.
+Fellows will meet for a second workshop in November, during which time completed stories will be workshopped and edited; the editors will also assist fellows in placing their stories for publication or broadcast.
 Travel and lodging for both workshop sessions will also be covered by the Fellowship.